andthum/mdtools/docs/source/index.rst

     contribute to it and to write scripts for his/her own purposes.
 As mentioned above, the aim of this project is to build up a collection of generic Python scripts to prepare and analyze MD simulations.
-If you want to contribute, please read the :ref:`developers-guide-label`.
+If you want to contribute, please read the |dev_guide|.

 .. warning::